bletabeqiri/bletabeqiri/README.md

 ![Welcome](https://vaxerski.xyz/github/TopGif.gif)

 ![Divider](https://vaxerski.xyz/github/aboutme2.gif)
 I'm currently a 9th grader who has grown massive interest in code, and I'm diving into the world of coding at jCoders, where right now I'm learning JavaScript basics.
 Although I'm very passionate about programming and may be one of my career options, my main aspiration is becoming a neurosurgeon.
-Weird combo of interests haha.
-I'd love to continue groing my coding skills just in case it doesn't work out /j obvi<br/>
+Weird combo of interests haha <br/>
 <br/>
 While I'm not coding, I'm either hibernating in my room, sketching, editing vids/pics, or chatting with my homegirls.
 Productive?
 You can be the judge of that.
-I also LOOOOVE watching movies and series, especially if it's in another language (FYI I'm a polyglot).
-My absolute fav series is the jdrama Alice in Borderland.
-Fun fact: I started coding in 3rd grade but discontinued after a month because I felt it wasn't really my thing at the time.
+I also LOOOOVE watching movies and series, especially if it's in another language.
 <br/>

 ![Divider](https://vaxerski.xyz/github/repos1.gif)